 Don’t Put Screws in Your Siding

 You’re going to have to educate your installer if you want this done right.
-Don’t just turn him loose on your house and think he’s going to do it in a way to preserve your house.
+Don’t just turn him loose on your house and think he’s going to do it in a way that will preserve your house.
 They haven’t been trained for that.

 If you happen to be blessed with an older house that has cedar siding then you don’t have much to worry about.
 Cedar is a great product for its longevity and resistance to the elements.
 If you pull the screws out of your cedar siding before painting you can just patch it with patching or spackling paste that’s made for both interior and exterior use.
 Most of it is only good for interiors so make sure and read the label first.
 With press-board siding, on the other hand, if there has been any water penetration you will never scrape out enough damaged material to find something solid to patch and paint.
 The board will simply need to be replaced before painting.
-In this picture it may look like you should be able to do some scraping and patching and you’d be good to go for painting but the material here is soft enough to poke your finger through and the water had damaged about two square feet of the material behind the surface layer that you see here.
-If you try patching this you will end up with a smooth section that doesn’t have the simulated wood grain of MDF and will show a large smooth section after painting that will look like an obvious patch job that will stick out like a sore thumb.
+In this picture below it may look like you should be able to do some scraping and patching and you’d be good to go for painting but the material here is soft enough to poke your finger through and the water had damaged about two square feet of the material behind the surface layer that you see here.
+If you try patching this you will end up with a smooth section that doesn’t have the simulated wood grain of MDF and will show a large smooth section after painting that will look like an obvious patch job that will stick out like a sore thumb, especially to the home inspector hired by the potential buyer of your house.
 As you can see from this picture the water got through the screw holes and softened the material between the holes and then some.
 This siding is irreparable.

 Find Solid Wood and Use That For Mounting Your Wires

-Pretty much everything but your siding is solid wood and will handle moister far better than your siding.
-This includes your fascia boards, corner boards, belly band, bottom band, and inside corner trim where your soffit meets your wall or an inside corner where two walls meet.
-If it’s just not practical to run your wires along these boards then the next best thing is to run them along the top of the wall under the eves where it only gets wet when you hose off or pressure wash your house.
+Most homes don’t have any solid wood siding but if it does it would be the trim boards – corners boards, fascia, top and bottom bands, and the like.
+If you don’t have any solid wood to run your wires on or if that’s just not feasible then the next best thing is to run them along the top of the wall under the eves where it only gets wet when you hose off or pressure wash your house.
 Getting wet once or twice a year isn’t going to ruin anything any faster than what the sun is doing on a regular basis so you don’t have to treat it like the compress the doctor puts over a surgery and says not to get it wet.